openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp_gapi/README.md

 ## Demo Output

 The demo uses OpenCV to display the resulting frame with detections (rendered as bounding boxes and labels, if provided).
-The demo reports:

-* **FPS**: average rate of video frame processing (frames per second).

-You can use this metric to measure application-level performance.
+The demo reports total image throughput which includes frame decoding time, inference time, time to render bounding boxes and labels, and time to display the results.

 ## See Also